techgrounds/cloud-6-repo-MJLippai/09_Project_01/Version_1/Documentation/Exploration/01_Requirements.md

 -   SSH or RDP connections with the webserver can only be achieved from the admin server.
 -   Webserver should be a Linux system, while the admin server should be a Windows server.
--   SSH connections to the webserver from the admin server must be accomplished through private ips (by way of the vnet peering).
+-   SSH connections to the webserver from the admin server must be accomplished through private ips (by way of the Vnet peering).
--   Availabe budget for the project is both 130 euros for the development of the IAC, and as a monthly cost for the client.
+-   Available budget for the project is both 130 euros for the development of the IAC, and as a monthly cost for the client.

-Improvements to architecture can be made according to documenation, but priority was set on providing a MVP for V1.0, with V1.1 focusing more on improvements.
+Improvements to architecture can be made according to documentation, but priority was set on providing a MVP for V1.0, with V1.1 focusing more on improvements.
-All decisions should be based on above requirements, and will be included in the [Decisions](../Version_1.0/Decisions.md) document.
+All decisions should be based on above requirements, and will be included in the [Decisions](../../Documentation/Implementation/Decisions.md) document.